 only things they look for, but you can get the general idea from this

 short description).... we have families in mind.
 We prefer the family bred GSD (not to be confused with the commonly used term "pet" quality out of pure show or pure working lines).
 We look for stability yet protective, we put our pups through special stress exercises, we strive for the dog that will fit in like one of your kids but will also protect and give warning to intruders.
 Our down to earth world of family dogs, and the high roller world of professional handlers, competitions and trophies are as different as day is to night.

-***As with all breeders, we do have an occasional pup that is beyond the scope of our goal of “family traits”, and these are usually the working trait pups that we suggest go to experienced GSD families, or working homes such as a ranch or other high energy working dog home.
+***We do have an occasional pup that is not within scope scope of our goal of “family traits”, and have the occasional show trait pup, and working trait pups that we suggest go to highly experienced GSD families, or working homes such as a ranch or other high energy working dog home.